Toretto99/Toretto99/README.md

   - Always eager to explore and contribute to open source projects
   - Always ready to learn something new
   - A deeeep love for Machine Learning🤖
-  - My next adventure: diving into Java
+  - My next adventure: learning Java

 🚀 Tech Stack
   - 💼 Python